js-csp/js-csp/doc/advanced.md

 Returns a channel that contains at most `n` values from the source channel `ch`.
 It is closed when `n` values have been delivered, or when the source channel closes.
 The new channel is unbuffered, unless `bufferOrN` is specified.

 ##### `unique(ch [, bufferOrN])` #####
-Returns a channel that contains values from the source channels `ch`, dropping consecutive duplicates.
+Returns a channel that contains values from the source channel `ch`, dropping consecutive duplicates.
 The new channel is unbuffered, unless `bufferOrN` is specified.
 It is closed when the source channel closes.

+##### `partition(n, ch [, bufferOrN])` #####
+Returns a channel that contains values from the source channel `ch` grouped into arrays of size `n`.
+The new channel is unbuffered, unless `bufferOrN` is specified.
+It is closed when the source channel closes.
+The last array's length is less than `n` if there are not enough values from the source channel.

 ##### `partitionBy(f, ch [, bufferOrN])` #####
-Returns a channel that contains values from the source channels grouped into arrays of consecutive duplicates.
+Returns a channel that contains values from the source channel `ch` grouped into arrays of consecutive duplicates.
 The new channel is unbuffered, unless `bufferOrN` is specified.
 It is closed when the source channel closes.

 ### Multiplexing ###